liannnix/altrepoapi/README.md

 You could use another application servers (Nginx Unit, Apache2 + mod_wsgi etc.) using `/usr/share/altrepo-api/wsgi.py` as application entry point.

+# Run API with Docker container

+You can build and run ALTRepo API Docker container using alt:p10 base image.

+## Build Docker image

+Building ALTRepo API container is quite easy with docker-compose:

+    [root@host]# docker-compose build

+Or you could just start the container with

+    [root@host]# docker-compose up

+and it will be built automatically.

+## Docker container persistent data

+Containered API uses two volumes to store persistent data for configuration and log files.
+By default it is located at:

+    /var/lib/docker/volumes/altrepo-api_config/_data/api.conf
+    /var/lib/docker/volumes/altrepo-api_log/_data/api.log

+## Run Docker container

+At first run the container to initialize persistent volumes:

+    [root@host]# docker-compose up

+API will fail due to default configuration has to be filled with actual settings.
+AT least you should configure DB connection and API administrator password.
+Stop the container with command:

+    [root@host]# docker-compose down

+Then edit API config file in

+    [root@host]# nano /var/lib/docker/volumes/altrepo-api_config/_data/api.conf

+with actual DB connection data, administartor password and logging options.
+You could change Gunicorn workers number here as well (`0` value means auto).

+When ready run the container as daemon with:

+    [root@host]# docker-compose up -d

+Now ALTrepo API should be available at `http://{your.docker.host.ip}:5000/api`

+## Stop Docker container

+To stop the running API container, use:

+    [root@host]# docker-compose down
+### Usefull Docker commands

+    docker-compose logs [-f]    # view container stdout docker ps [-a]              # list containers
+    docker image [ls | rm]      # list or remove images docker volume [ls | rm]     # list or remove volumes docker image prune          # cleaun up images ! use it with care ! docker volume prune         # cleaun up images ! use it with care !

 # Examples of query